lmmentel/asetools/docs/source/dbguidelines.rst

 Job
 ---

-Job.name : str
+Job.name : str, as comma-separated keywords
-    Use comma-separated keywords, e.g. 'relax', 'relax,freq' or 'neb'.
+    - 'relax', structure relaxation.
+    - 'freq', frequency calculation.
+    - 'relax,freq', both of the above in the same job.
+    - 'neb', nudged elastic band calculation.
+    - other string, if the above are insufficient.

 Job.status : str
     - 'not_started'
     - 'finished'
     - 'failed'
-    - other value, if the above are insufficient
+    - other string, if the above are insufficient.

 Job.inpname : str
     The name of the file that is passed to python when the job is executed, e.g. input.py.

 Job.outname : str
-    - for 'relax' jobs: name of trajectory file
+    - for 'relax' jobs: name of trajectory file.
-    - for 'freq' jobs: name of pickle file with vibrational energies
+    - for 'freq' jobs: name of pickle file with vibrational energies.
-    - for 'neb' jobs: comma-separated list of trajectory files along the band
+    - for 'neb' jobs: comma-separated list of trajectory files along the band.

 Job.hostname : str
-    Of the form 'abel.uio.no'
+    Of the form 'abel.uio.no'.

 DBTemplate
 ----------